darkarp/algorename/README.md

 - You can set the logging verbosity level via an environment variable `FCLOG_LEVEL`, which accepts values like `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.
 - You can set the log file name via an environment variable `FCLOG_NAME`.
 This name will be converted to lower-case.
+- You can disable logging by specifying `-nl` argument.

 ## License